dib-lab/2020-paper-sourmash-gather/manuscript.md

 ![
 **Hash-based decomposition of a metagenome into constituent genomes compares well to bases covered by read mapping.**
-The reference genomes are rank ordered along the x axis based on the largest number of hashes from the metagenome specific to that genome, i.e. by order in gather output; hence the number of hashes classified for each genome (orange dots) is monotonically decreasing.
+The reference genomes are rank ordered along the x axis based on the largest number of hashes from the metagenome specific to that genome; hence the number of hashes classified for each genome (orange dots) is monotonically decreasing.
 The y axis shows absolute number of estimated k-mers classified to this genome (orange) or total number of bases covered in the reference (blue); the numbers have not been rescaled.
 Decreases in mapping (green peaks) occur for genomes which are not exact matches to the genomes of the organisms used to build the mock